HariSekhon/Knowledge-Base/travel.md

 You immediately feel like you've gone from Europe to some dangerous 3rd world country where you are more worried about the police themselves.

+### Slovakia

+#### Kosice

+Small city with a nice historic centre, but none of the venues I tried impressed me.

+Would try [Slavia](https://www.kaviarenslavia.sk/jedalny-listok/)) if I were to visit gain.

 ### South Africa